slowernews/wisdom-tldr/README.md

 ===
 ###On control

 Control what you can.
 Ignore what you can't.
-Accept that you cannot control everything.

 > *'You can lead a horse to water but you can’t make him drink.'*

 > *'You can only control yourself.
 Power comes from that.'*

 > *'You want everything to stay the same until you’re ready for it to change.
 But you can’t do that.
 You can’t expect the whole world to stand still until you’re ready.' -- Gayle Friesen*

+> *'The root of all of our problems is our inability to let go.' -- Leo Babauta*

 ===
 ###On integrity and honesty